Kim Eslinger

 2nd Ave

-• Crews continue tunneling the new parallel storm tunnel under Washington Avenue from the new tunnel access shaft in the southbound lanes of 2nd Ave S, just north of the Washington Ave intersection.
+• Crews continue tunneling the new parallel storm tunnel under Washington Ave from the new tunnel access shaft in the southbound lanes of 2nd Ave S, just north of the Washington Ave intersection.
+Crews are working under Washington Ave towards the existing access shaft near Hennepin Ave.

 • The sidewalks remain open on both sides of the road.